Prag8855/aab/content/guides/german-health-insurance.md

 ### Free health insurance

-Your parents' health insurance covers you for free if...
+Your parents' insurance covers you for free if...

 - Your parents have [public health insurance](/glossary/gesetzliche%20Krankenversicherung)
 - and you are under 23 years old (under 25 years old if you are a student)